 - Barbecue sauce

-Once made, form a small depression in the center of each patty to keep the hamburger from puffing up into a round ball during grilling.
+- Once made, form place a small thumbprint depression in the center of each patty to keep the hamburger from puffing up into a round ball during grilling.

-Grill hamburgers for about 8 minutes for medium doneness, turning halfway through.
+- Grill hamburgers for about 8 minutes for medium doneness, turning halfway through.
 When you have a minute left to cooking add a slice of cheese to the top.
-When melted remove to platter.
+When cheese is melted, remove to a platter.

-If you prefer your hamburger buns toasted on the grill, when there is about 4 minutes left, slice them in half and put face down on grill.
-You can pick at them from time to time as you need to watch them carefully as they can char rather quickly.
+- If you prefer your hamburger buns toasted on the grill, when there is about 4 minutes left, slice them in half and put face down on grill.
+Check on them from time to time and watch them carefully as they can char rather quickly.